yetanotherco/aligned-layer/docs/0_internal/5_b_1_propose_whitelist.md

 ## Propose transaction for Whitelist Operators

-To propose the pause transaction you can follow the steps below:
+To propose the whitelist transaction you can follow the steps below:

 1. Go to [Safe](https://app.safe.global/home)